jchristn/Blobject/README.md

 ## Contributors

-Many thanks to @phpfui for adding the original code for BLOB copy functionality!
+- @phpfui for adding the original code for BLOB copy functionality
+- @Revazashvili for fixes related to byte array instantiation and Azure

 ## New in v4.0.x